 covers government and politics with a focus on data journalism, and he oversees and helps develop the Tribune's library of web applications and interactives.
 Previously, he was a government reporter at the Houston Chronicle.
 While there, he won the newspaper's Jesse Award for service journalism and beat reporting and was its reporter of the year in 2007.
 Before joining the Chronicle, Stiles worked as a reporter for nearly four years at The Dallas Morning News.

-With the fall political campaigns heating up, candidates and committees last month filed reports with the Texas Ethics Commission listing the total amount of cash they have to spend.
-Use this table to sort through those records, or select the links to download them in raw data or portable document format.
+Texas political candidates and committees filed reports October 4 with the Texas Ethics Commission listing the total amount of cash they have to spend ahead of the Nov.
+2 election.
+Use this table to sort through or download those records.

 With a month to go before Election Day, challengers in fifteen House races outraised incumbents during the most recent reporting period, according to the most recent filings with the Texas Ethics Commission.
 In eight of those races, the challengers led in combined spending and saving, a rough measure of each campaign's financial strength.

 The Tribune has posted more than 70 campaign spots in the 'Ads Infinitum' blog.
 Use this interactive to filter them by political party, candidate and election type, and click the ads' title to watch it and read a transcript.